 I’m just returning from a very intensive media trip to Belgium hosted by Liberation Route Europe where I learned much about the history of WWII and the Battle of the Bulge as seen by those who experienced it firsthand.
 As a lifestyle and family travel blogger and also a veteran myself, I was intrigued and at first thought up a few angles on how to formulate this story.

 While at the conference, I messaged my eldest child, asking “What do you know about WWII and the Battle of the Bulge?”, To which she responded, “It was a war, but it’s no longer relevant to life.”
 You couldn’t begin to imagine my disbelief.
 Upon my return, I asked both of my sons (ages 18, 14) what they knew, and they knew absolutely nothing!
 I have to admit that I didn’t know much either until this trip, besides it being a war and the Germans losing.
 I had entirely no idea about the sacrifices that we made on the American front and how difficult it was for everyone, not just the Jews.
 So how do you introduce something as complex as WWII and the Battle of the Bulge to children?

 There are many books dedicated to the war, with many giving a first-hand view of what indeed took place.
-One such book I found while visiting Bastogne was the book by Henri Castor “Bastogne, and it’s American Heroes.”
-It’s a photographic documentation done in extensive detail which shows the courage of our American Soldiers fighting in the great Battle of the Bulge, from December 16, 1944, thru January 1945.
+One such book I found while visiting Bastogne was the book by Henri Castor, “Bastogne and it’s American Heroes.”
+It’s photographic documentation done in extensive detail that shows the courage of our American soldiers fighting in the great Battle of the Bulge, from December 16, 1944, through January 1945.
 I happened to pick this up at the Bastogne War Museum, a must-see.